To learn more about Threads, make sure to check out this article here!

 - Slowmode can be set on a thread by going to the “Edit” screen, to limit how often folks can send a message in a thread

-- Threads can be archived, and when a moderator archives a thread, only another moderator can unarchive them, which provides a way to shut down all discussion in a thread.
+- When a moderator archives a thread, they can choose to Lock a thread, which means only moderators can unarchive them.
+This provides a way to shut down all discussion in a thread.

 Additionally, sometimes when creating a private thread and you don’t want to allow others to add people to it, you can uncheck the "Anyone can invite" option in the Thread dropdown menu!